 Inland Trout Fishing

 As the waters continue to warm through April and May, inland trout fishing in Buffalo Niagara really comes into its own.
 We enjoy impressive insect hatches beginning with Hendricksons and BWO’s by the third week of April, followed by March Browns, Grey Fox, Sulphurs and various caddis species in May.
 Some of the most exciting dry fly fishing occurs in early June when the clumsy Green Drakes and stoneflies begin to emerge, causing big trout to look up for an easy meal.
 Buffalo Niagara rivers explode with life every evening this time of year with hatches of multiple mayfly and caddis species accompanied by the spinner falls of these bugs.
 The “bug soup” that’s left on the surface turns these serene settings into feeding frenzies that resemble watching a washing machine with the machine door open.
 Oh yeah, traditional nymphing techniques will take their fair share of fish at this time too.

 Smallmouth Bass Fishing

 While the insanity ensues on our inland creeks, the smallmouth bass fishing in Buffalo grows to peak as well (we told you deciding where to fish is tough)!
 It begins with bass entering the lake tributaries as the steelhead are dropping out.
-This is a time for size and numbers, double-digit days are the norm with some fish surpassing 20″.
+This is a time for size and numbers, double-digit days are the norm with some fish surpassing 20″ and 6lbs.
 As the tributary action begins to fade, the smallmouth action in the crystal clear waters of the Niagara River and Lake Erie comes on strong, REAL strong.
-The bass are in shallow this time of year and there is no better time of year to take advantage of both the numbers and size of fish.
+The bass are in shallow this time of year and there is no better time to take advantage of both the numbers and size of fish.